codeljo/AA_MCP2515/README.md

 * Supports the Microchip MCP2510, and MCP2515 CAN Controllers.

 * Crystals - 8, 10, 16, 20 MHz crystals are preconfigured.
-Any other crystal speed can easily be added via `CANConfig`.
+Any other crystal speed can be added via `CANConfig`.

 * Bitrate - 10, 20, 50, 125, 250, 500, 1000 (kbit/s) (kbps) are preconfigured.
 Any other bitrate can be added via `CANConfig`.

-* Interrupts - Support for Receive, and Wakeup interrupts.
+* Interrupts - Support for receive, and wakeup interrupts.

+* Filters - Support for receive filters based on 11-bit and 29-bit ID's.

 * Many examples included to easily add CAN to your project.